ray-project/ray/python/ray/ray_operator/README.md

 ### Don't specify metadata.name in pod templates
-Do not specify `metadata.name` in the pod templates specifying head pod and worker pod configurations; as of KubeRay 0.3.0 this may prevent the KubeRay operator from launching multiple worker pods.
+Do not specify `metadata.name` in the pod templates specifying head pod and worker pod configuration.
+As of KubeRay 0.3.0, specifying pod template names may prevent the KubeRay operator from launching multiple worker pods.
 See [KubeRay issue 582][KubeRay582].

 The KubeRay operator chooses unique pod names using the Ray cluster name